12. Tablets in Pharmaceutics: Types, Coating, Manufacturing & Modified Release

 4. Multilayered (Bilayer) Tablets

 Multilayer or bilayer tablets contain two or more layers of drug.
-This allows combining:
+This allows combining different release patterns and improves therapeutic flexibility.

-- Immediate + sustained release in a single dose
+• Immediate and sustained release in a single dose

 Why Tablets Are Popular